CSCfi/llm-fine-tuning-examples/README.md

 - `run-finetuning-puhti-gpu4-accelerate.sh` - fine-tuning on Puhti with one full node using [Accelerate](https://huggingface.co/docs/transformers/accelerate)
 - `run-finetuning-puhti-gpu8-accelerate.sh` - fine-tuning on Puhti with two full nodes using Accelerate

+There are also versions for Mahti, similarly named: just replace `puhti` with `mahti`.

 You can use [PEFT (Parameter-Efficient Fine-Tuning)](https://huggingface.co/docs/peft/index) which adaptively trains a smaller number of parameters, thus decreasing the GPU memory